-The internship component of the MA in Sound Arts and Industries is the culminating experience of the program where students apply what they have learned in the classroom to a real-world setting.
-The internship also provides valuable industry experience that will give students a valuable edge in their career development.
+The internship component of the MA in Sound Arts and Industries is the culminating experience of the program where students apply what they have learned in the classroom in an experiential format.
+The internship also can provide industry experience that will give students a valuable edge in their career development.

 A full-time internship requires that students are gaining a minimum of 15 hours per week (for 8 weeks) of supervised experience in a role and within an organization relevant to the MA in Sound Arts and Industries curriculum.

 While students are completing their internship or thesis, they are enrolled in a 3-credit online course that provides a structure for maximizing their experience through learning objectives, industry research, network building, as well as career planning for post-graduation.